Persuasion Coach News

 Axios’ philosophy is “smart brevity.”
 At the beginning of each newsletter, they tell you how many minutes it will take you to read it.
 Often, this is less than 10 minutes.
 They also give another side to each story.

-What’s even better for me is that I don’t even have to read the entire Axios newsletter.
+What’s even better, you don’t even have to read the entire Axios newsletter.
 There are sub headings for the various topics covered.
 So I can scroll right past ones that don’t interest me.

 Now how about those of you who do not learn well by reading?
 You might be a visual learner.
 You may be a manual-kinesthetic learner, who learns by physical action, or when you can’t do the action yourself, watching action, such as on a video.
 You might learn better by watching television, but avoid the 24-hour channels.